Circulant graphs as an example of discrete quantum unique ergodicity: Introduction and Main Results

 \begin{theorem} For an increasing sequence of $4$-regular circulant graphs of prime order $\{C_n(a_1,a_2) \}_{n\in \mathcal{A}}$ there does not exist a sequence $\{\mathcal{B}_n\}_{n\in \mathcal{A}}$ with $\mathcal{B}_n$ a real orthonormal basis of eigenvectors of $A(C_n(a_1,a_2))$, where

-for any sequence of vertex subsets $S_n\subset \mathcal{V}(C_n(\mathbf{a}_n))$ such that $\lim_{n\to \infty} |S_n|/n =p$. \end{theorem}
+for any sequence of vertex subsets $S_n\subset \mathcal{V}(C_n(a_1,a_2))$ such that $\lim_{n\to \infty} |S_n|/n =p$. \end{theorem}

 The article is laid out in the following manner.
 In section \ref{sec circulant} we introduce circulant graphs.
-In section \ref{sec spectra} we prove some required bounds on the multiplicity of the eigenvalues of $4$-regular circulant graphs, and in section \ref{sec DQUE} we investigate the discrete quantum unique ergodicity property on circulant graphs.
+In section \ref{sec spectra} we prove some required bounds on the multiplicity of the eigenvalues of $4$-regular circulant graphs, and in section \ref{sec DQUE} we investigate the DQUE property on circulant graphs.